ffsolutions/php-algorand-sdk/README.md

 ## Donate
-If you would like to donate to help maintain our online participation node, this and future projects, this is our ALGO (Algorand) Wallet: IYVZLDFIF6KUMSDFVIKHPBT3FI5QVZJKJ6BPFSGIJDUJGUUASKNRA4HUHU
+If you would like to donate to help maintain our online nodes, this and future projects, this is our ALGO (Algorand) Wallet: IYVZLDFIF6KUMSDFVIKHPBT3FI5QVZJKJ6BPFSGIJDUJGUUASKNRA4HUHU

 Thank you!